All Episodes

 So it was really all about getting the president.

-Uh, David, you're as good a lawyer as I know.
+David, you're as good a lawyer as I know.

-I I don't think we've even scratched the surface of how bad this juror misconduct was in this case, frankly.
+I don't think we've even scratched the surface of how bad this juror misconduct was in this case, frankly.

-So one thing, I did forget to say that they did silence in America Roger Stone.
+They did silence in America Roger Stone.

-He could not defend himself, and the judge was clear, or you're going to jail if you defend yourself.
+He could not defend himself, and the judge was clear.

-Oh, that that's absolutely right.
+Oh, that's absolutely right.

-Roger Stone, his family, his friends, his lawyers were prohibited from commenting on the Muller team or the investigation against him in any public forum or even retweeting what somebody else posted about it.
+Roger Stone, his family, his friends, his lawyers were prohibited from commenting on the Mueller team or the investigation against him in any public forum or even retweeting what somebody else posted about it.

 So how could he possibly really have investigated the case these days without using social media?

-But this juror posted these posts, and the posts were taken down.
+But this juror posted these posts and the posts were taken down.

 We don't know what kind of interaction went on.